The “VOMIT” System: A Proven Journaling Framework by Campbell Walker

 Many people hear “journaling can change your life.”
 Then they sit down, stare at a blank page, and freeze.

 Should you start with “Dear diary”?
-Should you talk about your day, your trauma, or your grocery list?
+Should you write about your day, your trauma, or your grocery list?

 It’s unclear — and that’s why most people quit.

 That’s where Campbell Walker’s VOMIT system comes in.
-It’s not just motivational fluff; it’s a structured method built from 15+ years of journaling experience that explains exactly how to journal and why it works.
+It’s not motivational fluff; it’s a structured, time-tested method based on 15+ years of practice that teaches how to journal and why it works.

 What Is the VOMIT System?

-Each letter represents a distinct function — from emotional release to creative problem-solving — that together form a complete self-reflection system.
+Each represents a distinct psychological purpose — from emotional regulation to creative problem-solving — forming a complete system of self-reflection.

 V: Vent — Clear the Mental Clutter

 Walker describes journaling as “mental vomiting.”
-Gross?
-Maybe.
-But also accurate.
+Unpleasant, maybe — but accurate.

-When you’re overwhelmed, angry, or anxious, writing everything down is like releasing pressure from the mind.
+When you’re overwhelmed or anxious, writing everything down releases the mental pressure valve.

 Try this: